Local Integrand Representations of All Two-Loop Amplitudes in Planar SYM: Conclusions and Future Directions

 In this paper, we have explicitly constructed a closed-form local integrand-level representation of all two-loop amplitudes in planar, maximally supersymmetric ($\mathcal{N}\!=\!4$) Yang-Mills theory (SYM).
 This representation was found not through the ordinary implementation of generalized unitarity, but rather by extending the approach described for reconstructing one-loop amplitude integrands in \mbox{ref.\ \cite{Bourjaily:2013mma}}.
 This representation explicitly matches a small number of specific cuts of the amplitude (sufficient to reproduce all other cuts via residue theorems) by attaching to each on-shell function an integrand individually-tailored to match the corresponding cut.

 Importantly, the representation of two-loop integrands we have derived, (\ref{two_loop_integrand_expression}), separates contributions that are manifestly infrared divergent, (\ref{two_loop_integrand_formula_part_1}), from contributions that are manifestly infrared finite, (\ref{two_loop_integrand_formula_part_2}).
-And the infrared divergent contributions of amplitudes were organized in a way that makes manifest the cancellation of all infrared divergences of ratio functions.
-In particular, this means that all two-loop ratio functions can be represented in terms of individually infrared finite integrals, (\ref{manifestly_finite_two_loop_ratio}), and can therefore be computed without any regularization.
+And the infrared divergent contributions of amplitudes were organized in a way that makes manifest the exponentiation of infrared divergences of amplitudes.

 There has recently been considerable interest in the computation of two-loop ratio functions, with much progress being made without the use of integral representations (see e.g.\ \cite{Dixon:2011pw, Dixon:2013eka, Dixon:2014voa, Dixon:2014xca, Dixon:2014iba} and \cite{Basso:2013vsa,Basso:2013aha,Basso:2014koa,Basso:2014nra,Basso:2014hfa}).
 And there has been similar progress toward understanding finite parts of MHV amplitudes without integration (see e.g.\ \cite{Golden:2013lha,Golden:2013xva,Golden:2014pua,Golden:2014xqa}).
 But there has also been considerable progress toward evaluating the loop integrals analytically or numerically, where the manifestly-finite integrals appearing in our representation have already played a considerable role (see e.g.\ \cite{Dixon:2011nj,Henn:2012ia,Henn:2013pwa,Henn:2014qga}).
 It would be very interesting to further develop these methods to construct analytic representations of all the integrands needed for two-loop ratio functions, for example.